shettyashwitha/setHeight/README.md

 # setHeight
-This directive calculates the height of all children elements and sets the height of each child element to the maximum height
+This directive calculates the height of all sibling elements and sets the height of each element to that of tallest element
 #Example
 ```html
 <div class="parent-element" set-height watchon="'.child-element'">